If you have never heard of Jose Alvarenga, you will want to hear his incredible story of survival at sea.

-The Big Idea—While many of us are still directed to stay at home, we can draw encouragement and inspiration from this man—who was contained to a space no larger than 24 feet—for more than a year.
+The Big Idea—While many of us have faced increased isolation during the pandemic, we can draw encouragement and inspiration from this man—who was contained to a space no larger than 24 feet—for more than a year.

 Jose Alvarenga was born in Garita Palmera, Ahuachapán, El Salvador in 1975.

 He fled his childhood home in his 20’s—hoping to leave behind his troubled past.

 During a bar fight gone wrong, Alvarenga was stabbed eleven times.
 One of the assailants was mysteriously killed a few days later, and Alvarenga was blamed.
 He was apparently placed on a hit list.

 Since El Salvador had one of the highest murder rates in the world—he feared for his safety and left the country—leaving behind his girlfriend, parents, and only daughter.